Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Introduction

 \section{Introduction}

-Tracking models of dynamic systems have been widely used in applications where achieving high estimation accuracy is critical.
+\IEEEPARstart{T}{racking} models of dynamic systems have been widely used in applications where achieving high estimation accuracy is critical.
 Bayesian filters are often used in such applications, although optimal solutions do not exist for tracking nonlinear models~\cite{Kushner-1967-approximations_Bayesian}.
 The \ac{ukf}, introduced in~\cite{JulieU-1997-UKF}, is a suboptimal Bayesian filter for nonlinear model tracking that relies on a Gaussian assumption based on a set of sigma points drawn using the \ac{ut}.
 In~\cite{Arasaratnam-2009-CKF}, another approximate filter for nonlinear models, the \ac{ckf}, was proposed, based on the third-degree cubature rule to achieve better accuracy and numerical stability.
-While the characteristics of the \ac{ukf} and \ac{ckf} in isolation have been well-studied, relatively little work has been done on the application of such filters in scenarios with multiple sensors.
-Moreover, in multi-sensor scenarios, it is often assumed that all sensors operate under the same environmental conditions.
-In practice, this assumption may not always be valid because each sensor may encounter varying conditions, resulting in variations in the accuracy of the estimation among sensors.
-To ameliorate such conditions, sensors may collaborate by sharing information with one another.
+Although a single tracking system using the \ac{ukf} and \ac{ckf} has been well studied, less work has been done on the application of two separate tracking system scenarios compared to a single tracking system.
+Moreover, in scenarios of two separated tracking systems, it is often assumed that all tracking systems operate under the same environmental conditions.
+In practice, this assumption may not always be valid because each tracking system may encounter varying conditions, resulting in variations in the accuracy of the estimation among tracking systems.

-In this paper, we consider a two-sensor system in which both sensors track an object using a \ac{ukf} or \ac{ckf} while experiencing different noise intensities.
-We designate one of the sensors as the source sensor and the other as the primary sensor.
-We shall assume that the primary sensor experiences higher noise intensity than the source sensor.
-To improve the estimation accuracy of the primary sensor, the source sensor shares the outcome of the source tracking task instead of the raw data from the source domain.
-This is an example of what is known in the machine learning literature as transfer learning~\cite{Pan-2009-survey_TL}.
+In this paper, we consider two separated tracking systems in which both filters track an object using a \ac{ukf} or \ac{ckf} while experiencing different noise intensities.
+We designate one of the tracking filters as the source filter and the other as the primary filter.
+We shall assume that the primary tracking filter experiences higher noise intensity than the source filter.
+To improve the estimation accuracy of the primary filter, the source filter shares the outcome of the source tracking task instead of the raw data from the source domain.
+This is known in the machine learning literature as transfer learning~\cite{Pan-2009-survey_TL}.